omkarium/rufendec/README.md

 <TARGET_DIR>  Enter the Target Dir here (This is the place where your Encrypted or Decrypted files will go)

 Options:
--p, --password-file <PASSWORD_FILE>    Enter the Filename containing your password (and the "salt" in the 2nd line if you choose gcm) here.
-This is used to either Encrypt or Decrypt the Source Dir files
+-p, --password-file <PASSWORD_FILE>    Enter the password file with an extension ".omk".
+The first line in the file must have the password, and If you choose mode=gcm then ensure to pass the "Salt" in the 2nd line [default: ]
--o, --operation <OPERATION>            Enter the Operation you want to perform on the Source Dir using the password you provided [possible values: encrypt, decrypt]
+-o, --operation <OPERATION>            Enter the Operation you want to perform on the Source Dir [possible values: encrypt, decrypt]
 -t, --threads <THREADS>                Threads to speed up the execution [default: 8] -m, --mode <MODE>                      Provide the mode of Encryption here [default: gcm] [possible values: ecb, gcm] -i, --iterations <ITERATIONS>          Iterations --mode=gcm [default: 60000]